 Finding new students through marketing is important but if you are not keeping those students for extended periods your business is unlikely to grow.
 You simply can’t afford to be turning over new students every few months.
 You aim is to keep students for at least one year or more.
 Your average should be two years per student.
 So let me share a story with you that may help.

 I began teaching way back in the 1980’s but let me fast forward to 2005 when I started my G4 GUITAR project as this is when things got exciting.
-In the first 2 years of G4 I had received over 3000 student enquiries and taken around $1 million in students fees and with an initial marketing investment of around $500 thanks to some available credit left on my MasterCard.
-In 2003 I had sold my previous music school (Learn2Play Music) and walk away with a rather large debt so it was literally a do or die business launch.
+In the first 2 years of G4 I had enrolled over 3000 students and taken around $1 million in students fees all with an initial marketing investment of around $500 thanks to some available credit left on my MasterCard.

 2 years of unemployment

 I took two years off living on unemployment benefits.
 I was suffering from severe tendinitis in my right arm which went all the way from my hand to my neck and into my back.
 I could not play guitar or even use a computer.
 The pain was so bad that I often couldn’t sleep so I was usually very tired.
 I also could not exercise because it would set off the tendinitis resulting in an increase in pain so as a result my muscles wasted.
 I did experience some depression and there were times when I questioned the point of life.
 Things then went from bad to worse.